Spontaneous quantum emission from analog white holes in a nonlinear optical medium

-We now proceed to study the complete Sellmeier dispersion~\eqref{eq:sellmeier} where the features of quantum vacuum emission are expected to be dramatically modified by dispersion.
-We start by considering the case of a large refractive index jump $\delta n=0.12$.
-Even though this value is too large to be realistically reached in fused silica, still it helps understanding the basic physics.
+We now proceed to study the complete Sellmeier dispersion Eq.~\eqref{eq:sellmeier} of fused silica where the features of quantum vacuum emission are expected to be dramatically modified by the presence of a low-frequency pole in the infrared region of the material dispersion, corresponding to an optical phonon transition.
+We start by investigating the case of a large refractive index jump $\delta n=0.12$.
+Even though reaching this value in fused silica would perhaps require a very high intensity well beyond the damage threshold, we consider this possibly unrealistic case for a conceptual reason: This allows us to disentangle the two different effects due, respectively, to the presence of the extra pole in the dispersion relation and to the tiny value of the refractive index jump $\delta n$.
+Indeed, as we shall see in Sec.~\ref{subsec:weak}, in realistic experimental situations they both contribute to distort the thermal spectrum found in the previous section.